 Your feet hurt, and they hurt all of the time.
-Before you think about booking a foot massage or taking an Epsom salt bath, you need to take a look at your shoes to see if they’re the reasons behind your aches and pains.
+Before you think about booking a foot massage or taking an Epsom salt bath, it’s a good idea take a look at your shoes to see if they’re the reasons behind your aches and pains.

 Check to see if they’re worn down